 The open-air Conch Train takes you around Key West, with hop on/off options allowing you to explore and learn simultaneously.
 We recommend making this your first adventure so that you get a lay of the land, and an understanding of the culture and history of the island.
-Buy Tickets Now

 Fury Water Adventures

-After rounding up all the snorkelers, the crew poured copious amounts of Rum Punch, plus beers (and sodas for the kiddos.)
+After rounding up all the snorkelers, the crew poured copious amounts of Rum Punch, plus beers (and sodas for the kiddos).
 About a half-hour from hitting shore, the boat slowed and we experienced a glorious sunset on the water!

 Whether you are a couple with no kids (like most everyone on this excursion) or you have kiddos yourself (we were one of about 4 other families) this is SUCH a fun experience!
-Heck, this is the ONLY coral reef in the US, and the 3rd largest in the world.
+Heck, this is the ONLY coral reef in the U.S., and the 3rd largest in the world.
 You must, must, must head out to experience it.

 The Hemingway House was the residency of Ernest Hemingway when he lived in Key West, and is now a museum.
 Because of the stories about 6-toed cats...and The Old Man and The Sea being one of my favorite books of all time, well we HAD to visit!

 The stories about the 6-toed cats are true!
-Descendants of Hemingway's original 6-toed feline roam the property (there is even a cemetery for those who have passed.)
+Descendants of Hemingway's original 6-toed feline roam the property (there is even a cemetery for those who have passed).
 Some are shy, but others will take all the affection you can offer.

 Key West Butterfly and Nature Conservatory

 Don't miss the short film before you go in!
 My boys adored the bright gift shop with so many interesting items for nature-lovers.

 Shipwreck Treasure Museum

-Take a guided tour or just walk at your own pace through the museum to check out all of the artifacts.
+Take a guided tour, or just walk at your own pace through the museum to check out all of the artifacts.
+The museum has actors, films, and actual artifacts from a vessel that sank in the reef in 1856!
 You can also go into the basement where you are actually below Sea Level.
 Spooky!

 Lagerheads Beach Bar

 I won't lie - Lagerheads saved the day for us.
 If you travel with kids, you know that you can only cram so much into one day.
-Just as the boys reached a breaking point…you know, they were weary and hangry… we came across Lagerheads.
+Just as the boys reached a breaking point -- you know, they were weary and hangry -- we came across Lagerheads.

-It’s tucked in a backstreet, so there are not many people here.
-You can grab a lawn chair in the sandy beach and relax while the kids frolic in the water.
-We ordered some snacks and a few drinks, and relaxed here a good hour or so…with no hurry and no schedule…giving everyone time to re-energize.
-No wonder it’s Key West’s favorite beach bar.
+It's tucked in a backstreet, so there weren't many people there.
+Grab a lawn chair on the sandy beach and relax while the kids frolic in the water.

 Mallory Square Sunset Celebration